Efficiently Producing Fuels from Waste CO2 and Off-peak Wind or Other Renewable Energy

 The FTS process does not produce one specific chemical.
 Catalysts and conditions are chosen for a desired product emphasis, and the various products must then be separated.
 The mixture of products (all carbon neutral and of exceptionally high-purity) would normally include gasoline, jet fuel, diesel, ethanol, methanol, ethylene, propylene, butanol, propanol, hydrogen, cyclohexane, and many other hydrocarbons.
 The ratios depend on the catalysts and reactor operating conditions (temperature, pressure, H2/CO feed mixture, and residence time).

 Since WindFuels would solve the grid stability challenges, the best way to increase low-carbon peak grid capacity will be to simply put up more wind farms.
-The extra, off-peak, energy will have a strong market for making carbon-neutral, transportation fuels, which will command a very high price.
+The extra, off-peak energy will have a strong market for making carbon-neutral, transportation fuels.

 WindFuels are Forever.

-Anthropogenic carbon emissions may soon be a little below what was expected a few years ago – mostly because of high prices for all fossil fuels, and because of increased incentives for improved efficiency.
+Anthropogenic carbon emissions may soon be a little below what was expected a few years ago – mostly because of increased incentives for improved efficiency.
 However, the positive feedbacks in the climate (especially from the melting of the Arctic) could offset this progress.

 The public will slowly begin to appreciate that plug-in electric vehicles will not have a significant effect on carbon emissions for at least another three decades and that most biofuels are only 5% to 20% carbon-neutral.
 As a result, incentives and support for fully carbon-neutral WindFuels will steadily increase.
-Wind will still be providing most of the energy needed for Windfuels many decades from now, but an increasing fraction may come from advanced nuclear reactors and solar.
+Wind will still be providing most of the energy needed for Windfuels many decades from now, but an increasing fraction may come from advanced nuclear reactors and solar as those industries steadily become more competitive.

 WindFuels will be over 85% carbon neutral, and they are completely sustainable.
-When the last coal power plants are shut down in 2090, the needed CO2 will come from biofuels refineries, cement factories, ammonia production, steel mills, and the atmosphere.
+When the last coal power plants are shut down in ~2090, the needed CO2 could come from biofuels refineries, cement factories, ammonia production, steel mills, and the atmosphere.

 References: